Drixitel/Learning-C-Basics/READme.md

 - This changes the output file name to Filename.exe
 - Files are then ran by calling Filename.exe
 - default is `a.exe`

+# There exists an extension for Boolean
+- Boolean follows the 0=F 1=T